Eng-Bunnys/GBF/GBF Handler/README.md

 10. Partners : IDs of your bot's partners
 11. TestServers : IDs of the test only servers
 12. DisabledCommands : An array that contains all command names that won't be registered
+13. DisabledDefaultCommands : A boolean value that sets if commands can be ran in DMs

 ## Default Commands
 GBF offers a bot-ban command that allows you to ban users from using your bot and offers a simulate command that can be used to simulate client events, both can be disabled and an enum is available to help that